helenamorgan/FinalModel/README.md

 # Final Agent-based Model

- Contents of files within the distribution: model.py    - this is the python source code for the main class that is run to produce the model. agentframework.py    - this is the python source code for the Agent class that formulates the agents. in.txt    - this is a csv file with data that is used within the model.
+ Contents of files within the distribution:\n model.py    - this is the python source code for the main class that is run to produce the model. agentframework.py    - this is the python source code for the Agent class that formulates the agents. in.txt    - this is a csv file with data that is used within the model.